How is Darzalex administered?

 How is Darzalex given?

-Darzalex is administered by infusion directly into a vein.
+Darzalex is administered by infusion directly into a vein and Darzalex Faspro is given as a subcutaneous (SC) injection under the skin.
 Other medications, such as corticosteroids, antipyretics, and antihistamines are given before and after the infusion to help prevent serious side effects or an allergic reaction.

 How does Darzalex work?